 With the advent of the Bronze Age -- 2500 to 1000 B.C. -- cremation moved into the British Isles and into what is now Spain and Portugal.
 Cemeteries for cremation developed in Hungary and northern Italy, spreading to northern Europe and even Ireland.

 In the Mycenaean Age -- circa 1000 B.C. -- cremation became an integral part of the elaborate Grecian burial custom.
 In fact, it became the dominant mode of disposition by the time of Homer in 800 B.C. and was actually encouraged for reasons of health and expedient burial of slain warriors in this battle-ravaged country.
 Cremation has always been seen by many cultures as one of the most hygenic dispositions of human remains, especially after plaques ravaged many countries, as noted below.

 Following this Grecian trend, the early Romans probably embraced cremation some time around 600 B.C. and it apparently became so prevalent that an official decree had to be issued in the mid 5th Century against the cremation of bodies within the city.

-By the time of the Roman Empire -- 27 B.C. to 395 A.D. -- it was widely practiced, and cremated remains were generally stored in elaborate urns, often within columbarium-like buildings.
+By the time of the Roman Empire -- 27 B.C. to 395 A.D. -- cremation was widely practiced, and cremated remains were generally stored in elaborate urns, often in niches within columbarium-like buildings.